 The Portuguese insolvency law provides for a special recovery proceeding which aims to promote the rehabilitation of debtors facing financial difficulties (Processo Especial de Revitalização - "PER").
-These proceedings are available to a debtor which finds itself in a distressed financial situation but whose insolvency has not been declared by a court.
-Special recovery proceedings are designed to provide a moratorium on creditor action while a recovery plan is agreed.
+These proceedings are available to a debtor which finds itself in a distressed financial situation who is not technically insolvent yet.